by Mary Higgins Clark

 - Mary Higgins Clark is a seasoned author who knows how to let the story unfold, weaving in red herrings, clues and notching up the suspense.
 Nothing felt forced or rushed.
 The mystery was well crafted with an air of believability danger and action.
 I had a blast piecing things together and enjoyed the twists and turns.

-For fans of reality dramas and murder mysteries, The Cinderella Murder will make a wonderful edition to your audio collection.
+For fans of reality dramas and murder mysteries, The Cinderella Murder will make a wonderful addition to your audio collection.
 I am looking forward to continuing this series on audio.